Bolivia travel advisories

 The measles virus is transmitted from person to person through the air, droplets, and contact.
 It is highly contagious, and if a person who does not have immunity becomes infected, they will almost always develop symptoms.
 It is said that once infected and develops symptoms, the immunity lasts for life.

 (2) Approximately 10 days after infection, cold-like symptoms such as fever, cough, and runny nose appear.
 After 2-3 days of fever, a high fever of 39°C or higher and a rash appear.
-Pneumonia and otitis media are likely to occur, and it is said that encephalitis develops in 1 in 1,000 patients.
+Pneumonia and otitis media are likely to occur, and it is said that encephalitis develops in one out of every 1,000 patients.

 (3) The death rate is said to be 1 in 1,000, even in developed countries.
-As another complication, although it is not common (approximately 1 in 100,000 people), after infection with the measles virus, especially in school-age children, a central nervous system disease called subacute sclerosing panencephalitis (SSPE) can develop.
+Another complication, although not common (approximately 1 in 100,000 people), is the development of a central nervous system disease called subacute sclerosing panencephalitis (SSPE), especially in school-age children, after infection with the measles virus.

 (4) Currently, measles outbreaks have been reported overseas other than in Bolivia, and reports of imported cases suspected to be from foreign countries are increasing in Japan.